wlmb/covid/README.md

   The result is a list of files that can be fed to gnuplot for plotting

-* plotcases.g, plotdec.g
+* plotcases.g, plotdec.g, plotcasesN.g, plotdecN.g

   Gnuplot commands that may be loaded by the gnuplot program to plot the number of new cases and new deseased as a function of the total number of cases. `load 'plotcases.g'` and `load 'plotdec.g'`.
 May need editing according to your choice of countries and the positioning of labels and arrows.

-This software is copyright (c) 2020 by W. Luis Mochán.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-This work was partially supported by DGAPA-UNAM under grant IN111119.
+The names with an *N* plot the same information, but normalized to the total population of the country.

 * mx.txt, us.txt, cn.txt...